 What is ceramic cookware?

-These unique dishes are a series of cookware that is made with clay and cooked in a kiln.
+These unique dishes are a series of cookware that is made of clay and cooked in a kiln.
 Some may be coated with a glaze for various reasons while others are not.

 It is possible to purchase cookware that is only ceramic coated.
 These pots and pans are more than likely made of a metal such as aluminum with the inside covered in ceramic.
-The downside to using cookware with ceramic coating is that it is easy to chip and if those chips end up in your food they could compromise your health.
-Despite how fragile they are, if you handle ceramic coated cookware with care they can last up to 3 years (depending on how much you cook).
+The downside to using cookware with a ceramic coating is that it is easy to chip and if those chips end up in your food they could compromise your health.
+Despite how fragile they are, if you handle ceramic coated cookware with good care they can last up to 3 years (depending on how much you cook).
 There are other types of ceramic coated cookware such as ceramic titanium coated cookware that will last a lot longer

 All ceramics shouldn’t be shoved into the same category they are composed with various materials and do not all convey the same results.